I am confused about how the District Awards are distributed. How do I know if I am eligible to receive one?

 Why aren't my points being updated?

 We enter the races as we receive them from the tracks.
-During the peak season from May through October it can take any where from 2-3 weeks to post on the website.
+The majority of the tracks upload their races and these are imported to the database within 2-3 days.
 The "Points Updated" date on the website does not mean that all of the races were included through that date.
 It only shows the last date that we posted new points on the website.

 In order to check to see which races have been posted in the current update, please take a look at the Online Racelist .
 If you do not see the race dates listed, it means we have not input them yet.
 If you do see the races posted and you still feel your points are off, please contact the Membership Department - [email protected]